Data-Bear-HB/SQL_Murder_Mystery_Walkthrough/Solution walk-through.md

 |Morty | 14887 | I heard a gunshot and then saw a man run out.
 He had a "Get Fit Now Gym" bag.
 The membership number on the bag started with "48Z".
 Only gold members have those bags.
 The man got into a car with a plate that included "H42W". |
 | Annabel | 16371 |	I saw the murder happen, and I recognized the killer from my gym when I was working out last week on January the 9th.|

--What people were working out on at the gym January 9th at the same time as Annabel?
+-What people were working out on at the gym January 9th WITH as Annabel AND have "48Z" in their gym membership id AND have "H42W" on their license plate?
 ```
 SELECT *
 FROM get_fit_now_check_in